5-5.1 The Importance of Personalization in an ELA classroom

 In our class we have Chromebooks that students can use to compose their writings.
 In addition, almost all the students have a phone.
 The room is set up so some can be writing while others are reading or doing items from the mastery playlist.
 One day a student approached me.
 She said, "You know, I'm not very good on a computer keyboard, but I'm really good at typing with my thumbs on my phone.”
 So, we arranged for her to have Google Docs on her phone, and she used it to write essays.
 One day my principal came to observe the class and saw this student.
 She was sitting tipped back in a chair with her feet on the table and was pounding away on her phone with her thumbs.
 The principal asked her what she was doing.
 She said, "I'm writing my essay.'"And she was.

 This same girl told me that sometimes she would not work on her assignments in class.
 Instead she helped a friend who sat next to her and who struggled with the work.
 She said, "I just help her throughout the whole class, and then when my mom picks me up from school, I take out my phone and start writing my essay."
 Time and place are completely flexible.
 Students have access to their work wherever and whenever they want.
 Text to speech has been invaluable for some of my students who come from poorer homes, who don’t have computers and whose parents are not able to help them.
-Like the Dr. Seuss story, they can do it on their phone and in the car, on their computer and in the bedroom; using text to speech, thumbs, or fingers.

 Teachers Talk: Classroom Setting

 When you come into our classroom, it looks more like a coffee shop than a classroom.
 I let my students eat and drink, which I never did before.
 I have two great big tables that are like conference tables in the middle of the room.
 Around the outside are different couches.
 When the kids come in, they choose whatever makes them comfortable.
-It's so much more comfortable.
 I have blankets and even stuffed animals.
 And yes, I know they’re eighth graders, but they hug those animals like you can't imagine.
 The kids embraced it, but at first it was a little difficult for me.
 I'm very type A, and I like things clean.
 But as the atmosphere changed, I realized that I could trust the kids.
 They respected the things that I was doing for them.
 They’ll say things like, 'This is the only time in the day where I feel like I can be free.
 I feel like I can just breathe.
 I don’t feel nearly so anxious."